…in which I tramped miles on white hills, sank pints in a White House and camped wild at Light Hazzles.

-In April 1999 (tell me if you’re bored) the then very small snack van had been densely populated by a sweet and friendly older Yorkshire couple in charming white coats, and their beautiful daughter.
+In April 1999 (tell me if you’re bored) the then very small snack van had been densely populated by a sweet and friendly Yorkshire couple in charming white coats, and their beautiful daughter.
 They sold me a freshly-cooked egg buttie in a proper chewy, tasty bread bun, volcanically hot tea and the best ever oaty, treacly Yorkshire parkin.
-It was all incredibly delicious, and when I’d told them so, the gentleman had comically clapped his hands over his wife’s ears; the daughter had blushed sweetly and refilled my tea.
+It was all incredibly delicious, and when I’d told them so, the gentleman had comically clapped his hands over his wife’s ears; the daughter had blushed sweetly and refilled my mug.

 My hopes were high in 2016, not least as the van appeared larger.
 It turned out to be less numerously but more contiguously populated by two tattooed Yorkshire ladies, who sold me cheap burgers and cheap bacon in a cheap fluffy roll, lukewarm tea and a cheap factory-made flapjack.
-Every scrap was incredibly delicious; I went back for more and told them so, even though a querulous voice in my head muttered that, being in Yorkshire, they should really up their game.
+For some reason it was incredibly delicious; I went back for more and told them so, even though a querulous voice in my head muttered that, being in Yorkshire, they should really up their game.
 On a much hungrier day four months later I discovered I’d been fortunate to find them there at all.

 The Wessenden reservoir paths were teeming on a sunny Bank Holiday Monday with dog walkers, families and harum-scarum bikeheads.
 A Redstart sang beautifully but invisibly in the tall trees at the Lodge.
 As I dragged myself by my polestraps up the steep climb to the tank, a Redfleece, aka Peak Park Ranger, strode fast and self-importantly past me as if I were invisible.
-To be fair though, as one of the main roles of these Rangers is to move on wild campers I tend instinctively to impersonate a clump of heather on encountering one.
+To be fair, as one of the main roles of these Rangers is to move on wild campers I tend instinctively to impersonate a clump of heather on encountering one.

-As he made no effort either to pick up the continuous trail of Werthers wrappers some lowlife had dropped one after another along The Way, neither did I. At Black Moss Reservoir I met a nice couple who just a week previously had been camping fifty yards from my front doorstep in Norfolk.
-A gold-chained and shell-suited geezer sucked on his rollie and cackle-coughed indulgently as his three leadless whippets, as skinny as their owner, harassed hysterical Curlews from their nests.
+As he made no effort to pick up the continuous trail of Werthers wrappers some lowlife had dropped one after another along The Way, neither did I. At Black Moss Reservoir I met a nice couple who just a week previously had been camping fifty yards from my front doorstep in Norfolk.
+A gold-chained and shell-suited geezer sucked on his roll-up and cackle-coughed indulgently as three leadless whippets, as skinny as their owner, harassed hysterical Curlews from their nests.
 Where’s a Peak Park Ranger when the birds need one?

 The pub wasn’t that near, but I made it and they did sell me beer, although not before the landlady had pointedly enquired ‘poo, who smells of Ralgex?’
 ‘Erm, it’s Germolene’, I admitted.
 She obviously realised she’d been a bit sharp as we then had a brief but friendly conversation, a kind gift of time on her part considering her pub was rammed.
 ‘You should smell the Spine Racers’ she confided.
 I felt inclined to explain that even in the unlikely event of a Spine Racer ceasing rapid movement long enough to be sniffed, I might still forego that pleasure, but she’d rushed off to serve a table of about twenty.
 The steak and kidney pie under its lush but light suety blanket was fabulous, the ale was foaming and fabulous, the nice boys behind the bar were fabulous – maybe I’d already been walking too long?
 The Malteser cheesecake was small and prettified as so often with pub desserts, but not by any standard unfabulous.